Though Disney World is intended to be enjoyed by the whole family, some attractions have height minimums to keep kids safe.

 Are Disney World height requirements enforced?

-The measurement is done with shoes on, unless high heel shoes are being worn (in which case, Cast Members may ask that shoes be removed).
+The measurement is done with shoes on.
+The exception to this is if high heel shoes are being worn, in which case, Cast Members may ask that shoes be removed.

 Adults and older kids can still ride

-If you do have somebody in your group who doesn’t meet the Disney World height requirements, you can still ride using the Rider Switch pass.
-This allows your group to split into 2 as the first part of the group rides, then you can swap and let the other part of the group ride.
+If you have somebody in your group who doesn’t meet the Disney World height requirements, you can still ride using the Rider Switch (also sometimes called Child Swap) pass.

 Rider Switch allows an adult to always be waiting with the child as the other part of the group rides.